We'll be running a referendum on whether we should remain a part of the National Union of Students (NUS).

 There are two parts which make up our NUS Membership:

 • NUS UK which organises its democratic and political campaigning.
-This costs HSU £30,000 a year.

-• NUS Charity which provides admin support for HSU, such as support in our yearly Officer Elections, Officer Training, Staff Support, and crisis guidance.
-This costs HSU £9,000 a year.
+• NUS Charity which provides admin support for HSU, such as support in our yearly Officer Elections, Officer training, staff support, and crisis guidance.

 General reasons for remaining or disaffiliating from NUS UK

-Why remain in NUS UK
+Why remain affiliated to NUS UK

 HSU can be a part of national days of campaigning and lobbying led by NUS.
 This includes campaigning days on Hardship Funding, Renters Reform, and representation in parliamentary groups.